 The following materials are required for Chemistry Class:

 - Three-ring notebook with dividers- can be kept at home for any hard copies of materials that your student may want to print.
 All classwork will be digital.

 - Lined paper

 - Marble Composition Notebook, for use every day and for use during labs.

 - Scientific Calculator- TI-30x or better (These calculators can be found for $9-15 at local retailers) All instruction for calculations will pertain to TI scientific calculators.

-***Please have your student equipped with these items for the first day of class for the week of September 23rd. ( All bullets must be completed for grade 10 pt homework)
+***Please have your student equipped with these items for the first day of class for the week of returning to school.

 *If you have any problems obtaining anything on this list, please contact me at email@example.com.